-To display a list of all vCenter servers that are currently registered and are utilizing VASA functions.
-Instructions on adding Spectrum Control as a storage provider to the VMware vCenter Server are detailed in the "Registering Spectrum Control as a storage provider in vCenter Server" on page 83 section.
+To display a list of all vCenter servers that are currently registered and are utilizing VASA functions, go to the Trusted Certificates dialog box (Settings > Trusted certificates).
+Instructions on adding Spectrum Control as a storage provider to the VMware vCenter Server are detailed in the "Registering Spectrum Control as a storage provider in vCenter server" on page 85 section.